 Meridian operates a co-sourced internal audit (Business Assurance) model consisting of dedicated Meridian Business Assurance staff and an external service provider.
-This function remains independent from the business and has no direct operational responsibility over the areas reviewed as part of the Business Assurance programme as outlined in Meridian's Audit Independence Policy.
+This function remains independent from the business and has no direct operational responsibility over the areas reviewed as outlined within Meridian's Audit Independence Policy.
 Meridian retains control over the Business Assurance function whilst leveraging the internal audit resources of the external provider for specialised skills as required.
-For the year ending 30 June 2023 this external expertise has been provided by Pricewaterhouse Coopers (PwC).
+For the year ending 30 June 2024, Meridian's co-sourced partner was Pricewaterhouse Coopers (PwC).

-The co-sourced internal auditors meet the Audit & Risk Committee quarterly with time set aside without Management present.
-The Business Assurance function undertakes a number of regular probity and process reviews together with more in-depth reviews on specific matters agreed with the Audit & Risk Committee.
+Business Assurance meet the Audit and Risk Committee quarterly with time set aside without Management present.
+The Business Assurance programme includes a number of regular probity and process reviews together with more indepth reviews on specific matters agreed with the Audit and Risk Committee.
 When developing its Business Assurance programme, Business Assurance aligns assurance activity with Meridian's strategic and enterprise risks.